alicecommits/web-data-fetcher-logger/README.md

   - In this case, the `try/catch` structure of `performRequest` in `apiUtils.mjs` applies and so `429 Too Many Requests` is caught as an `AxiosError` exception.
 A quick correction would be to handle `429 Too Many Requests` so that monitor aborts and totally quits.

 - **#TODO Handling `401 Unauthorized`**: Need to implement retry strategy

-If you want,

-- "unhandle" `429 Too Many Requests`, rather than catching it, throwing/returning it, and "escalating" the return behaviour to totally quit monitor execution (see May 23 update in **Exception / Error handling** section above)
 - manage node modules --> git ignored for now
+- try the "module pattern" from MDN doc on IIFE
+- password hiding feature in `enterCredentials`

+Mid/Long-term, will happen incrementally:
 - TDD: Write tests notably for:
   - valid/invalid credentials feature
   - *TBA*
-- try the "module pattern" from MDN doc on IIFE
-- password hiding feature in `enterCredentials`

-Mid/Long-term, will happen incrementally:
 - migrate to a server/client structure to evolve towards a **live monitor + auto-refresh of data logging/graphs**, notably handling the following:
   - CORS
   - database querying